-(Normally these are taken prior to entering the Credential program, but one or two of these may also be taken simultaneously with the program): ED 105 Perspectives on Cultural Diversity and Education (4) ED 130 Special Education for the Classroom Teacher (2)
+(Normally these are taken prior to entering the Credential program, but one or two of these may also be taken simultaneously with the program):

-'''

-ED 161 Computers for the Classroom Teacher: Secondary (2)
+ED 161 Technology for the Classroom Teacher: Secondary (2)

-'''

 Candidates must also demonstrate knowledge of the U.S. Constitution (by completing POL 010; or passing an approved examination, available through the Westmont Department of Education) and complete CPR training/certification (infant/child/adult-level).
 Certification must be valid at the time of application for credential-see Program Assistant for details.